rstamatov/FAST-CHIMP/README.md

 https://www.nature.com/articles/s41556-025-01637-6

 It starts with a raw hyperstack of a 3D+T time lapse and results in assigning each chromosome a unique integer value (its segmentation label), which is consistent over time.
-In the article (coming soon) there will be detailed discussion on what imaging conditions must be used to obtain data with sufficient quality to benefit from this method.
+In the article above there is detailed discussion on what imaging conditions must be used to obtain data with sufficient quality to benefit from this method.
 Briefly, we recommend acquiring super-resolution images with pixel size no more than 100 nm in XY, 200 nm in Z, and 10 seconds temporal resolution.
 The temporal resolution is the most critical parameter – 10 seconds is the absolute maximum, given the speed of mitotic chromosomes to allow for successful registration.
 Closer to 5 seconds is even more optimal and will result in much less manual corrections later.

 ## Installation